 Licensed under the Creative Commons Attribution Non-commercial No Derivatives (by-nc-nd).
 Available at http://ijoc.org.

 Ji, Qihao; Ha, Louisa; and Sypher, Ulla, "The Role of News Media Use and Demographic Characteristics in the Prediction of Information Overload" (2014).
-Media and Communications Faculty Publications.
+School of Media and Communication Faculty Publications.
 9.

 International Journal of Communication